Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Introduction

-The new method we propose here implements gradient-based uncertainty metrics for three modern object detection architectures \cite{redmon2018yolov3, ren2015faster, lin2017focal}.
-We use the obtained metrics for predicting detection quality and compare them in this discipline with the score as well as MC dropout and the output-based framework proposed in \cite{schubert2020metadetect}.
-We investigate how these methods can be combined by aggregation for a more comprehensive estimation of prediction uncertainty.
-Our main contributions are: \begin{itemize} \item We introduce \emph{novel gradient-based epistemic uncertainty metrics} and show how to implement them for different modern object detection architectures. \item We investigate the performance of gradient metrics in terms of \emph{calibration}, \emph{meta classification} (FP detection) and \emph{meta regression} (prediction of intersection over union \(\iou\) with the ground truth) and compare them with other means to quantify epistemic uncertainty.
-We show that the resulting meta classifiers can be used to improve object detection performance in terms of mean average precision (\(\map\)). \item We provide a \emph{theoretical treatment of the computational complexity} of gradient metrics in comparison with MC dropout. \end{itemize}
+We propose a way to compute gradient features for the prediction of deep object detectors.
+We show that they perform on par with state-of-the-art uncertainty quantification methods and that they contain information that can not be obtained from output- or sampling-based methods.
+In particular, \emph{we summarize our main contributions as follows}: \begin{itemize} \item We introduce a way of generating gradient-based uncertainty metrics for modern object detection architectures, allowing to generate uncertainty information from hidden network layers. \item We investigate the performance of gradient metrics in terms of meta classification (FP detection), calibration and meta regression (prediction of intersection over union \(\iou\) with the ground truth) and compare them to other means to quantify/approximate epistemic uncertainty and investigate mutual redundancy as well as detection performance through gradient uncertainty. \item We explicitly investigate the FP/FN-tradeoff for pedestrian detection based on the score and meta classifiers. \item We provide a theoretical treatment of the computational complexity of gradient metrics in comparison with MC dropout and deep ensembles and show that their FLOP count is similar at worst. \end{itemize} An implementation of our method will be made publicly available at \href{https://github.com/tobiasriedlinger/gradient-metrics-od}{https://github.com/tobiasriedlinger/gradient-metrics-od}.
+A video illustration of our method is publicly available at \href{https://youtu.be/L4oVNQAGiBc}{https://youtu.be/L4oVNQAGiBc}.